-Examples of past visits include sessions that ran for a couple of hours to a year-long programme of work that began with the Education Officer visiting the school to give an introductory talk and which will finish with the students using the Library for research purposes in connection with coursework.
+Examples of past visits include sessions that ran for a couple of hours to a year-long programme of work that began with the Learning and Visitor Manager visiting the school to give an introductory talk and which will finish with the students using the Library for research purposes in connection with coursework.
 For guidance, a typical visit lasting two hours will include the following:

 - Welcome and introduction to Chawton House Library.

 - House tour focusing on the portrait collection of women from the period the library collections cover.

 - Visit to one of the Library reading rooms.
 In advance of the visit the Education Officer will work with teachers to ensure that suitable material is on display.
 There will be a short talk in the Reading Room about the library and the material displayed before pupils are given an opportunity to look more closely at the material and to ask questions.

 - After the formal part of the visit all groups are very welcome to visit the gardens for self-guided tours before departing.

 Please contact our Learning and Visitor Manager, Sarah Parry (Sarah.Parry@chawtonhouselibrary.org) to discuss your requirements.

 Austen themed school visits for pupils up to sixth form level are offered in partnership with the Jane Austen’s House Museum in Chawton.
 Mondays are designated days for school visits at GCSE and sixth form level but if you are unable to visit on a Monday please let us know as it may be possible to arrange a visit on another day.